hnasir123/Final-Project-Statistical-Modelling-with-Python/assignment.md

 2. Interpret results.
 Expand on the model output, and derive insights from your model.
 3. Stretch: can you think of a way to turn the above regression problem into a classification one?
 Without coding, can you sketch out how you would cast the problem specifically, and lay out your approaches?

-Complete the **model_building.ipynb** notebook to demonstrate how you executed the tasks above.
+Complete the **model_building.ipynb** notebook to demonstrate how you executed the tasks above